-> Environments such as Rundle Mall can be negotiated safely by a Guide Dog team.
-As always, the client would need to have sufficient orientation to ensure he/she can direct the dog at all times.
+Environments such as shopping malls can be negotiated safely by a Guide Dog team.
+As always, the client would need to have sufficient orientation to ensure they can direct the dog at all times.
 This would require making good use of auditory information, as it is an unstructured area with open spaces and no defined footpaths.
 The Guide Dog team would normally walk adjacent to the shop frontages to assist with orientation and locating destinations.
-The team would also need to have well developed ability to negotiate crowded conditions.
+The team would also need to have well-developed ability to negotiate crowded conditions.

 Life after work

-What happens to a Guide Dog if the owner passes away or has to be put into a nursing home?
+What happens to a Guide Dog if the owner no longer needs the dog?

-If a Guide Dog handler passes away and the dog is still young, the dog may be retrained and then placed with another Guide Dog handler.
-Alternatively the dog may be withdrawn from the Program and sold to a member of the public as a pet.
-If a handler is placed in a nursing home, the dog may be placed with another Guide Dog handler, or withdrawn from the program.
-If withdrawn, the former handler may be able to keep the dog, depending on the type of facility they stay in.
+The dog may be retrained and then placed with another Guide Dog handler.
+Alternatively, the dog may be withdrawn from the Program and sold to a member of the public as a pet.

 What happens to a dog that is unsuccessful at becoming a Guide Dog?